 Every year, the Barry Community Foundation Youth Advisory Council (YAC) grants thousands of dollars to local non-profit organizations that benefit youth.

 - The organization applying for a grant MUST be a 501 c 3 (non-profit) organization.

 - The organization must deal with youth issues and benefit Barry County youth

-An organization interested in applying for a YAC can receive a grant proposal form from the Barry Community Foundation.
+Any organizations interested in applying for a YAC may find the application online or request from YAC Advisor Jillian Foster (firstname.lastname@example.org).
 A youth representative from the organization must fill out the form; describing the organization, how many members it has, what the grant money will be used for, how the organization plans on spending it, and a budget.
-Additional paper work, including proof that the organization is non-profit, must also be included.
+Additional paperwork, including proof that the organization is non-profit, must also be included.

 Copies of the grant application are sent to each YAC’er up to one month in advance.
 They use this time to look over the grant(s).
-The next meeting, they discuss the strengths/weaknesses of each grant, and then vote on whether to fund the grant, and to what amount.
-Organizations that receive funding are notified by letter, and then a photo-op with check presentation is arranged.
+In the next meeting, they discuss the strengths/weaknesses of each grant and then vote on whether to fund the grant and to what amount.
+Organizations that receive funding are notified by letter, and then a photo-op with a check presentation is arranged.

 YAC usually gives grants to organizations that:

 - Do other fund-raising activities in addition to applying for a YAC grant.